glaucouri/perf_tool/README.md

 ```

 * **PerfTool** Is a context manager
-* **perf_tool** Is a function / method decorator
+* **perf_tool** Is a function or method decorator

-each *Sentinel* will cover a piece of code, and for that, records how many time is spent on it.
+each *Sentinel* cover a piece of code, and for that, records how many time is spent on it.

-With a function we can print a report containing 4 columns:
+Finally we can print a report containing 4 columns:

 * task: task label or name, it is set when you put the sentinel, i suggest to use mnemonic label
 * aver(s): mean of time spent ove the piece of code.